-For Angle of Departure, the fundamental idea of measuring phase differences is the same, but device roles are swapped.
-In AoD, the device being tracked uses only one antenna, and the transmitter devices use multiple antennas.
+For Angle of Departure (AoD), the fundamental idea of measuring phase differences is the same, but device roles are swapped.
+In AoD, the device being tracked uses only one antenna, while the transmitter devices use multiple antennas.
 The transmitter device sequentially switches the transmitting antenna, and the receiving side knows the antenna array configuration and switching sequence.

-When considering this from an application point of view, we can see a clear difference between these two techniques.
+When considering this from an application point of view, you can see a clear difference between these two techniques.
 In AoD, the receiving device is able to calculate its own position in space using angles from multiple beacons and their positions (by triangulation).
 In AoA, the receiving device tracks arrival angles for individual objects.
-Still, it is good to note that different combinations of these can be performed; so, these techniques do not limit what can be done at the application level.
+Still, it is good to note that different combinations of these can be performed.
+As a result, these techniques do not limit what can be done at the application level.
 Both in Bluetooth AoA and AoD, the related control data is sent over a traditional data channel.
 Typically, these techniques can achieve a couple of degrees angular accuracy and around 0.5 m locationing accuracy, but these figures are highly dependent on the implementation of the locationing system.

 One of the biggest and perhaps most obvious challenges in this subject is answering the question: “How are angle estimates calculated based on the sample data?”
-It is not enough to calculate angle estimates in an ideal environment; we must also calculate them in environments with very heavy multi-path where signals are highly correlated or coherent.
-By coherent signal, we mean a signal that is delayed, and a scaled version of some other signal.
-This can be the case when radio waves are reflected from walls, for example.
+It is not enough to calculate angle estimates in an ideal environment.
+You must also calculate them in environments with very heavy multi-path where signals are highly correlated or coherent.
+Coherent signal is delayed, scaled version of some other signal, which can be the case when radio waves are reflected from walls, for example.
 Other challenges include signal polarization.
-In most cases, we cannot control the polarization of the mobile device, so the system has to take this into account.
-Also signal noise, clock jitter, and signal propagation delays add their own variables to the problem.
+In most cases, you cannot control the polarization of the mobile device, so the system has to take this into account.
+Also, signal noise, clock jitter, and signal propagation delays add their own variables to the problem.
 Depending on the system scale, the RAM and especially CPU requirements can be demanding for an embedded system.
 Many of the well performing angle estimation algorithms require a significant amount of processing power from the CPU.

 Angle estimation methods and antenna arrays are essential for the locationing system to work properly.
 The history of direction finding theory goes back more than 100 years when the first attempts to solve this problem were made using directional antennas and, obviously, purely analog systems.
 In the years following, test methods moved to the digital world, but the basic principles are still quite similar.
 These direction-finding methods are already used in many applications, such as medical equipment, security, and military devices.
-In this section, we will discuss the basics of some typical antenna arrays and estimation algorithms.
-By direction finding, we refer to the general problem of estimating arrival and departure angles.
+This section discusses the basics of typical antenna arrays and estimation algorithms.
+Direction finding in this white paper is defined as the general problem of estimating arrival and departure angles.

 Antenna arrays for direction finding are usually divided into categories.
 The most common ones discussed here are Uniform Linear Array (ULA), Uniform Rectangular Array (URA), and Uniform Circular Array (UCA).
-The linear array is a one-dimensional array, meaning that all the antennas in the array lie on a single line, whereas the rectangular and circular arrays are two-dimensional arrays, meaning that the antennas are spread in two dimensions (on a plane).
-By using a one-dimensional antenna array, one can reliably measure only the azimuth angle, assuming the tracked device moves consistently on the same plane.
-Furthermore, with two-dimensional arrays, one can reliably measure both azimuth and elevation angles in the 3D half-space.
-If the array is extended to a full 3D array (antennas spread on all three Cartesian coordinates), then we will be able to measure the full 3D space.
+The linear array is a one-dimensional array, meaning that all antennas in the array lie on a single line, whereas the rectangular and circular arrays are two-dimensional arrays, meaning that the antennas are spread in two dimensions (on a plane).
+By using a one-dimensional antenna array, you can reliably measure only the azimuth angle, assuming the tracked device moves consistently on the same plane.
+Furthermore, with two-dimensional arrays, you can reliably measure both azimuth and elevation angles in the 3D half-space.
+If the array is extended to a full 3D array (antennas spread on all three Cartesian coordinates), then you will can measure the full 3D space.
 Designing an antenna array for direction finding is not a straightforward task.
-When antennas are placed in an array, they start affecting each other’s responses; this is called mutual coupling.
-We also have to keep in mind that, in most cases, we cannot control the polarization of the transmitting end.
-This creates an additional challenge for the designer.
+When antennas are placed in an array, they start affecting each other’s responses, which is called mutual coupling.
+You also have to keep in mind that, in most cases, you cannot control the polarization of the transmitting end, which creates an additional challenge for the designer.
 In IoT applications, the devices are often expected to be small and even work in very high frequency bands.
-Estimation algorithms often require some certain properties from the array.
+Estimation algorithms often require certain properties from the array.
 For example, the estimation algorithm called ESPRIT works on the mathematical assumption that the array is divided into two identical subarrays .

 Let's look at the mathematical/algorithmic problem of estimating the angle of arrival based on the input IQ-data.
-The problem definition itself is simple: estimate the arrival angle of an emitted (narrowband) signal arriving at the receiving array.
-While the problem statement sounds very trivial, a robust solution (that works in real life) for this problem is not easy and can require much processing power from the hardware.
-Next, we will present two different approaches for solving this problem.
+The problem definition itself is simple, estimate the arrival angle of an emitted (narrowband) signal arriving at the receiving array.
+While the problem statement sounds trivial, a robust solution (that works in real life) for this problem is not easy and can require much processing power from the hardware.
+Next, this white paper will describe two different approaches for solving this problem.
 The first one is basic and called a classical beamformer.
 The second is a more advanced technique called Multiple Signal Classification (MUSIC).
-We will not go through proofs of any theorems or reasons why these methods work, but rather give a high-level view of how the algorithms work.
+This white paper does not discuss proofs of any theorems or reasons why these methods work, but rather gives a high-level view of how the algorithms work.
 Deeper studies about these estimation algorithms can be found from and .

 Let's begin with a mathematical model of a uniform linear array.
-We are given a data vector of IQ-samples for each antenna.
+You are given a data vector of IQ-samples for each antenna.
 Let this vector be called x.
-Now, there is a phase shift seen by each antenna (which can be 0) plus some noise, 𝑛, in the measurements, so 𝑥 can be written as a function of time 𝑡:
+Now, a phase shift is seen by each antenna (which can be 0) plus some noise, 𝑛, in the measurements, so 𝑥 can be written as a function of time 𝑡:

 where 𝑠 is the signal sent over the air, and 𝑎 is the steering vector of the antenna array:

-where 𝑑 is the distance between adjacent antennas; 𝜆 is the wavelength of the signal; 𝑚 is the number of elements inthe antenna array, and 𝜃 stands for the angle of arrival.
+where 𝑑 is the distance between adjacent antennas, 𝜆 is the wavelength of the signal, 𝑚 is the number of elements inthe antenna array, and 𝜃 stands for the angle of arrival.
 Steering vector (2) describes how signals on each antenna are phase shifted because of the varying distances to the transmitter.
-By using (1), we can calculate an approximation of the so-called sample covariance matrix, 𝑅xx , by calculating
+By using (1), you can calculate an approximation of the so-called sample covariance matrix, 𝑅xx , by calculating

 where H stands for the Hermitian transpose of a matrix.

-The sample covariance matrix (3) will be used as an input for the estimator algorithm as we will see.
+The sample covariance matrix (3) will be used as an input for the estimator algorithm, as you will see.

 The idea of the classical beamformer is to maximize the output power as a function of the angle, similar to how a mechanical radar works.
-If we attempt to maximize the power, we end up with the next formula:
+If you attempt to maximize the power, you end up with the next formula:

-Now, to find the arrival angle, we need to loop through the arrival angle 𝜃 and find the peak maximum power, 𝑃. The angle, ortheta, producing the maximum power corresponds to the angle of arrival.
+Now, to find the arrival angle, you need to loop through the arrival angle 𝜃 and find the peak maximum power, 𝑃. The angle, or theta, producing the maximum power corresponds to the angle of arrival.
 While this approach is quite simple, its accuracy is not generally very good.
 Therefore, let's introduce another method, which is a bit better in terms of accuracy.
 See, for example, for an algorithm accuracy comparison.

 One type of estimation algorithm is the so-called subspace estimator, and one popular algorithm of that category is called MUSIC (Multiple Signal Classification).
 The idea of this algorithm is to perform eigen decomposition on the covariance matrix 𝑅xx :